Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 A) Add Long-Tail Keywords

-When you’re implementing SEO strategies, you aim to drive traffic through organic search results.
+When you’re implementing SEO strategies, you aim to drive organic traffic through organic search results.
 So, to survive in the competitive market, SEO experts suggest using long-tail keywords.

 B) Customise Every Collection Page